 Camp was amazing and it’s so hard to describe in words – you just have to be there – and it will change your life!

-VHC Humanities Camps use themes specifically conceived for at-risk students: each camper receives a set of books on the chosen theme, used as the basis for the week’s activities, and theirs to keep.
-With funding and support from the Council, camp directors from the school create the curriculum and organize fun-filled days with reading and writing projects, the creative arts, and culminating presentations.
+Humanities Camps use themes specifically conceived for at-risk students: each camper receives a set of books on the chosen theme, used as the basis for the week’s activities, and theirs to keep.
+With funding and support from Vermont Humanities, camp directors from the school create the curriculum and organize fun-filled days with reading and writing projects, the creative arts, and culminating presentations.
 Camps connect students with educational resources and opportunities for experiential learning.
 Field trips can be a welcome component of camp, giving students a chance to discover the humanities in the community around them and beyond, expanding horizons.